mindreframer/lua-useful-stuff/Readme.md

       An extended Lua macro preprocessor
        65 commits, 31 stars, 5 forks

+    stevedonovan/Microlight:
+      A little library of useful Lua functions, intended as the 'light' version of Penlight 32 commits, 38 stars, 9 forks

+    stevedonovan/Orbiter:
+      A personal Lua Web Application Server
+       68 commits, 16 stars, 5 forks

     stevedonovan/Penlight:
       A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
 Much of the functionality is inspired by the Python standard libraries.
        348 commits, 142 stars, 29 forks

-    stevedonovan/Orbiter:
-      A personal Lua Web Application Server
-       68 commits, 16 stars, 5 forks

     timn/roslua:
       ROS Client Library for Lua